 These firms offer strategic guidance across various domains, including operations, corporate finance, management, and human resources.

-Consulting firms typically work on a project basis, delivering solutions tailored to address the unique challenges faced by their clients.
+Consulting firms typically work on a project basis, delivering solutions tailored to their clients’ unique challenges.

 Their services are often short-term engagements focused on specific problems or initiatives.

-The primary goal of consulting firms is to provide businesses with the insights and expertise needed to improve efficiency and drive growth.
+Consulting firms’ primary goal is to provide businesses with the insights and expertise to improve efficiency and drive growth.

 Key Features: